 - Cancel or disconnect the domain

-Note: If you’re leaving Squarespace, review your domain options before cancelling site service.
+Note: If you’re leaving Squarespace, review your domain options before canceling site service.